stanleyyong/DataEngineerInterview/Gridlock.md

 I'd listed one way to net off the transactions.
 Can you draw a state diagram for the other netting set?
 What if we tried to net both sets at the same time?
 Is that going to be successful in avoiding bankruptcy for everyone?

 ### Question 5
 Can you fix this situation?
+What is required for the fix to work?

+### Question 6
+What if the actors are not able to coordinate and must act in a decentralized way?
+Can you still solve this conundrum?
+What are the issues involved?